Quantum Key Distribution using Deterministic Single-Photon Sources over a Field-Installed Fibre Link: Introduction

 With the fast-growing developments of photonic-based quantum information technology, the demand for a reliable and deployable deterministic source of single photons has risen to new heights.
 In recent years, semiconductor quantum dots (QDs) embedded in photonic nanostructures have drawn significant attention by providing a robust and near-deterministic source of single photons \cite{Uppu2021}.
 The ability to generate indistinguishable photons on demand and couple them into optical fibers with high efficiency opens new avenues for the realization of a quantum internet \cite{Kimble_2008,lu2021quantum}, where photons will allow the secure exchange of secret cryptographic keys via quantum key distribution (QKD) or more advanced functionalities enabled by distributing quantum information via teleportation or entanglement swapping.
 To achieve this goal, it is essential that single-photon sources achieve sufficient quality and technological readiness to be operated in the field where virtually no control is available over sources of noise or loss of network infrastructure.
 Examples of quantum communication field trials using quantum emitters such as color centers in diamond \cite{hensen2015loophole} or semiconductor QDs \cite{basso2021quantum} are to date limited to short distances within university campuses over dedicated fibres or in free space.

 In contrast, field trials of QKD links based on weak coherent pulses (i.e., attenuated laser) are regularly carried out at the urban-area network level, over dedicated testbeds \cite{PhysRevLett.126.250502,Bacco2019,Ribezzo2022}, or even via satellite \cite{liao2017satellite}.
-While laser sources enable remarkably high communication rates, the Poissonian nature of the photon number distribution potentially opens a door to hacking attacks by separating a single photon from multi-photon pulses.
-This class of attacks, referred to as photon number splitting (PNS) attacks, has been countered with the introduction of decoy state protocols \cite{HwangDecoyProtocol}, which come at the expense of reducing the final secret key rate.
-Quantum emitters, on the contrary, offer sub-Poissonian photon number statistics with exceptionally low multi-photon contributions, practically eliminating the threat from PNS attacks.
-However, several issues are commonly met when using solid-state single-photon sources for QKD: low or fluctuating photon count rates, emission wavelengths far from the telecommunication bands, and collection setup instability.
+While laser sources, combined with decoy state protocols \cite{HwangDecoyProtocol} enable remarkably higher communication rates than single-photon sources, the latter offer exciting perspectives in the development of more advanced quantum communication tasks involving entanglement and, eventually, a fully device-independent QKD scheme.
+Therefore, a field demonstration of a single-photon based QKD link is an important stepping stone in proving the maturity of QDs in a real-world use-case.
+In fact, single-photon QKD has been so far hindered by the quality of solid-state emitters: low or fluctuating photon count rates, emission wavelengths far from the telecommunication bands, and collection setup instability.

 In this work, we employ an advanced single-photon source based on QDs in photonic crystal waveguides \cite{Uppu_2020} and a frequency conversion scheme based on difference-frequency generation (DFG) \cite{Da_Lio_2022} to perform QKD between two districts in the Copenhagen metropolitan area.
 We use an 18-km-long link made of multiple segments of deployed dark fibre pairs, indicatively shown in Fig. \ref{Fig::ChannelMap}.
 The fibres connect the sending station (Alice), located at the Niels Bohr Institute in Copenhagen, to the receiving station (Bob) at the Technical University of Denmark in Lyngby.
 We perform a complete QKD field-trial using single photons with the setup shown schematically in the lower panel of Fig. \ref{Fig::ChannelMap} and analyze the performance of the QD source in terms of security bounds, stability, and actual secret key generation rate.